 So what exactly is paragliding?
-If you are familiar with hang gliding, it is similar to that.
+If you’re familiar with hang gliding, it is similar to that.
 You are essentially hooked into a parachute that you use to fly and float around.
-Think of it as skydiving or base jumping but without any freefall.
-It is quite the adventure!
+Think of paragliding as skydiving or base jumping but without any freefall.

 Concerns of Safety Paragliding Lago Atitlan Guatemala

 We did our research to find a properly trained & licensed paragliding outfitter with a clean record of no major injuries.
 We wanted to ensure our paragliding Lago Atitlan flight was safe.
 That led us to Real World Paragliding.

 Before our excursion was confirmed, we needed to wait to see how the weather was on the day of our flight.
 It turned out conditions were great!
 So we were excited and set off from San Pedro La Laguna on a launcha (small ferry) across Lake Atitlan to Panajachel (AKA Pana).